Tackle (gridiron football position)

-According to Sports Illustrated football journalist Paul "Dr. Z" Zimmerman, offensive tackles consistently achieve the highest scores, relative to the other positional groups, on the Wonderlic Test, with an average of 26.
+Left tackles have historically been more desired, but the distinction between right and left have become less relevant over time.
+In the NFL, offensive tackles often measure over 6 ft 4 in and weigh over 300 lb.
+According to Sports Illustrated football journalist Paul Zimmerman, offensive tackles consistently achieve the highest cognitive ability scores relative to the other positional groups.
 The Wonderlic is taken before the draft to assess each player's aptitude for learning and problem solving.